Date of birth: 29 July 1945

 • Left Beşiktaş in 2004 and promptly joined Shakhtar, leading the Donetsk club to titles in 2005, 2006 and 2008, when his side also won the Ukrainian Cup.

 • In May 2009, Lucescu's Shakhtar became the first Ukrainian club to win the UEFA Cup.
 He suffered a heart attack that summer but swiftly returned to work, guiding the club to another league title at the end of the season and winning the domestic double in 2010/11, when Shakhtar also reached the UEFA Champions League quarter-finals.
-More success followed, Luscescu's team completing a hat-trick of domestic doubles in 2012/13.
+More success followed, Luscescu's team completing a hat-trick of domestic doubles in 2012/13 and making it five league titles in a row the following year.

 ©UEFA.com 1998-2014.
 All rights reserved.